 What is a dental filling?

 A filling is a dental procedure that treats cavities by filling the space with new material.
-Before placing a dental filling, your dentist will inject a numbing agent around the tooth.
+Before placing a dental filling, your dentist in Green Valley, NSW at Hammondville Dental will inject a numbing agent around the tooth.
 At that point, your dentist will clean away any dirt, with a dental drill, from decaying tooth that becomes small holes.
 Then, your dentist will place a dental filling on the cavities with a substance such as silver amalgam, gold, a composite, or porcelain.

 For a few hours after having a dental filling, a face of an individual may still feel dull, shivery, irritated, or swollen.
 They may experience trouble talking, eating, gulping, or moving their face.
-Some of the time, dental specialists suggest that individuals abstain from eating or drinking for a couple of hours, as this may bring about an individual unintentionally biting their cheek or tongue.
+Some of the time, Advanced Dental Care dentists in Dubbo suggest that individuals abstain from eating or drinking for a couple of hours, as this may bring about an individual unintentionally biting their cheek or tongue.
 When the desensitizing agent has faded off, these feelings will disappear.

 In any case, in the next days and weeks, an individual may see some new sensations as they adjust to the new filling.
 Although the procedure is simple and easy, some individual may experience tooth hurts after filling.
 Tooth sensitivity may also occur as it is one of the most widely recognized events during a dental filling procedure or when you consume cold foods.
 In most cases, tooth sensitivity goes away by itself inside a couple of days or a little while, depending on the cause.